Can I Say

 Can I Say is the debut album by the American melodic hardcore band Dag Nasty, originally released in 1986 on Dischord Records.
 It was remastered and re-released on CD with bonus songs in 2002.
-"Circles" appeared on a best-of emo songs list by Vulture.
+"Circles" appeared on a best-of emo songs list by Vulture and was featured in the soundtrack of the videogame Tony Hawk's Proving Ground.